 - GreenStreet, an app featuring game play to help kids with setting goals, budgeting, earning money, and giving to charity.
 Players can rescue endangered animals, but they must budget accordingly to buy food, shelter, and toys along the way.

-Today’s children will be tomorrow’s leaders.
-Teaching them about money matters now will stand all of us in better stead in the future.
-By providing financial education services, you can both encourage clients to discuss basic money topics with their children and show that you genuinely care about their family’s financial well-being.
-Plus, as these children grow up and accumulate or inherit wealth, they may be more likely to turn to you for continued counsel if you’ve already made a positive impact on their financial lives.
+By offering financial education services, you can both encourage clients to discuss basic money topics with their children and show that you genuinely care about their family’s financial well-being.
+Plus, as these children grow up and the transfer of wealth comes into play, they may be more likely to turn to you for continued counsel if you’ve already made a positive impact on their financial lives.